knolga/fastlane-plugin-code_static_analyzer/README.md

 `analyzers` | List of analysers you want to run.
 Supported analyzers: "xcodeWar", "rubocop", "CPD", "all" `result_dir` | *(optional)* Directory's name for storing  analysis results.
-`cpd_tokens` | *(optional)* The min number of words in code that is detected as copy paste.<br />Default value: 100 `cpd_language` | *(optional)* Language used in files that will be inspected on copy paste.<br />Supported analyzers: ['python', 'objectivec', 'jsp', 'ecmascript', 'fortran', 'cpp', 'ruby', 'php', 'java', 'matlab', 'scala', 'plsql', 'go', 'cs'].
+`cpd_tokens` | *(optional)* The min number of words in code that is detected as copy paste.<br />Default value: 100 `cpd_language` | *(optional)* Language used in files that will be inspected on copy paste.<br />Supported analyzers: ['apex', 'cpp', 'cs', 'ecmascript', 'fortran', 'go', 'groovy', 'java', 'jsp', 'matlab', 'objectivec', 'perl', 'php', 'plsql', 'python', 'ruby', 'scala', 'swift', 'vf'].
 If you need any other language just don't set this parameter.
 `cpd_files_to_inspect` | *(optional)* List of paths (relative to work directory) to files/directories to be inspected on copy paste.
 `cpd_files_to_exclude` | *(optional)* List of paths (relative to work directory) to files/directories not to be inspected on copy paste
 `xcode_project_name` | *(required if use warning analyzer)* Xcode project name in work directory